 |Other authenticator app||Yes (maximum of 5)||No||Yes|

 |FIDO2 security keys

 Managed mode only from the Security info page

 App passwords are available only to users who have been enforced for Multi-Factor Authentication.
 App passwords are not available to users who are enabled for Multi-Factor Authentication via a Conditional Access policy.

 Users can set one of the following options as the default Multi-Factor Authentication method:

-As we continue to add more authentication methods to Azure AD, those methods will be available in combined registration.
+Third party authenticator apps do not provide push notification.
+As we continue to add more authentication methods to Azure AD, those methods become available in combined registration.

 Combined registration modes

 There are two modes of combined registration: interrupt and manage.

 - Interrupt mode is a wizard-like experience, presented to users when they register or refresh their security info at sign-in.